Ant0nidas/CK3-Playset-Preserver/README.md

 ## How?

 A "snapshot" of a current playset of your choice is created, which is stored locally without further updates.
 This way, it will be possible to continue existing campaign or play older versions of CK3 until your favorite mods are updated.
+The load order of the playset is used to decide which files will appear in the snapshot, and which will not (because they should be overridden according to the playset's definition).

 ## Installation